howerj/liblisp/liblisp.md

         *lc-monetary*      Locale money formatting option for locale!
         *lc-numeric*       Locale numeric option for locale!
         *lc-time*          Locale time option for locale!
-        *trace-off*        Option for trace, turn it off *trace-marked*     Option for trace, trace only marked objects *trace-all*        Option for trace, trace all expression evaluations *gc-on*            Option for gc, Turn Garbage Collection on *gc-postpone*      Option for gc, Postpone Garbage Collection, temporarily *gc-off*           Option for gc, Turn off Garbage Collection permanently *eof*              End-Of-File marker
+        *eof*              End-Of-File marker
         *args*             Command line options passed into the interpreter *history-file*     If using libline, it contains the history file name